Bill Horton (Days of Our Lives)

-William "Bill" Horton is a fictional character from the American NBC daytime soap opera, Days of Our Lives.
+William Horton is a fictional character from the American NBC daytime soap opera, Days of Our Lives.
 He was a surgeon, and was one of the five children of the show's original couple, Tom and Alice Horton.
 Bill was a regular character on Days of Our Lives for most of its first fifteen years.
 The role is most associated with actor Edward Mallory, who portrayed the character for the greatest time.

 Casting

 Paul Carr originated the role, playing Bill from December 22, 1965, to January 3, 1966.
 The character was re-introduced on June 21, 1966, when Edward Mallory began an almost fourteen-year run as Bill, playing him through to April 14, 1980.
 The character returned in the late eighties, when Christopher Stone played Bill for a six-month stint from September 11, 1987, to March 17, 1988.
+Peter White temporarily played Bill from October 13 to 15, 1987.
 Mallory reprised playing Bill in guest appearances from July 1 to 3, 1991, and then again in a short-term recurring capacity from October 15, 1992, to January 5, 1993.
 Stone also returned for a short stint from March 10 to July 19, 1994.
 Then, after a character-absence of nearly sixteen years, and after the deaths of the previous actors, John Martin appeared as Bill from June 15 to 28, 2010, for the funeral of Bill's mother, Alice Horton.